openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ## <a name="install-dev-tools"></a>Installing OpenVINO™ Development Tools
 Follow these step-by-step instructions to install OpenVINO Development Tools on your computer.
-There are two options to install OpenVINO Development Tools: installation into an existing environment with a deep learning framework that was used for the model training or creation; installation without having the environment.
+There are two options to install OpenVINO Development Tools: installation into an existing environment with a deep learning framework that was used for model training or creation; or installation into a new environment.

 ### Installation into the Existing Environment with the Source Deep Learning Framework